Alphonso Jackson: Early life and career

-Jackson was born on September 9, 1945, in Marshall, Texas, and grew up in South Dallas as the youngest of twelve children in the family.
+Jackson was born on September 9, 1945, in Marshall, Texas, and grew up in South Dallas as the youngest of 12 children in the family.
 His mother was a midwife, while his father sometimes worked as many as three jobs—as a foundry worker, janitor, and landscaper—to make ends meet.

 Education

-Jackson attended Truman State University and studied political science there.
+Jackson attended Truman State University, where he studied political science.
 He went on to earn a master's degree in education administration from the school in 1969.
-But instead of taking a teaching job, Jackson enrolled in Washington University School of Law in St. Louis.
+But instead of taking a teaching job, Jackson enrolled in the Washington University School of Law in St. Louis.

-In March 1965, Jackson, then a college freshman, participated in the first civil rights march from Selma to Montgomery, Alabama that became known as Bloody Sunday.
+In March 1965, Jackson, then a college freshman, participated in the first of the civil rights Selma to Montgomery marches, which became known as "Bloody Sunday".

 Early career

 Jackson began his professional career in St. Louis as an assistant professor at the University of Missouri – St. Louis.
-In 1977 he was named the city's director of public safety.
+In 1977, he was named the city's director of public safety.
 He became executive director of the St. Louis Housing Authority four years later, a job he held until 1983.
 He left it to work as a consultant to a St. Louis accounting firm and intensified his political activities.
 Active in both Democratic and Republican circles in the city for many years, he even ran for a spot as St. Louis's municipal revenue collector.
 He also worked for the U.S. Senate campaign of Jack Danforth, a Republican.
-His rising profile earned him the attention of officials in Washington, and in 1987 he was made the director of the U.S. Department of Public and Assisted Housing for Washington, D.C.
+His rising profile earned him the attention of officials in Washington, and in 1987, he was made the director of the U.S. Department of Public and Assisted Housing for Washington, D.C.